top of page

 • Universal actuator or drive modules

-These systems depend on interfaces and housings that must evolve rapidly as new features, accessories, or customer-specific requirements are introduced.
-Traditional CNC or molded parts simply can’t match the design agility required.
+These systems depend on interfaces and housings that must evolve rapidly.
+New features, accessories, or customer-specific requirements are introduced frequently.
+Traditional CNC or molded parts cannot match the design agility required.

 How 3D Printing Enables Modular System Architecture

-Additive manufacturing—especially HP Multi Jet Fusion (MJF)—dramatically accelerates the development of modular hardware by enabling:
+Additive manufacturing, especially HP Multi Jet Fusion (MJF), accelerates the development of modular hardware.
+It enables:

-Engineers can quickly revise mounting patterns, airflow features, wiring pathways, or connector housings without reinventing an entire production process.
+Engineers can quickly revise mounting patterns, airflow features, wiring pathways, or connector housings.
+They can do this without reinventing an entire production process.

 V1.0 for testing, V1.1 for pilot programs, V2.0 for release—no tooling changes, no delays.